 - When a lot of new members come into the group to get them involved

-- Youth eSource - These skits are suitable for many different purposes.
+- Youth eSource offers dozens of skits sorted by topic so you can find one for any occasion.
 It may take you hours to read through them all, but you'll get a lot of useful ideas for skits to use with future youth group lessons.

-- The Source - The skits on this site are geared especially for youth ministers to use with youth groups.
-They call their skits "stupid skits" and you'll find many different ones that will have your kids laughing.
-If you want one of the memories teens have of your youth group to be that there was often laughter and light there, then this is an excellent resource for you.
+- Skits from The Source are geared especially for youth ministers to use with youth groups.
+They call their skits "stupid skits" and you'll find different ones that will have your kids laughing.

-Once you've had a chance to study some of the available free skits or skits in books, you may want to try your hand at writing a few skits that pertain to whatever topic you are currently teaching in your youth group.
+Once you've had a chance to study some available free skits or skits in books, you may want to try your hand at writing a few skits that pertain to whatever topic you are currently teaching in your youth group.
+Use free youth group lessons to help you generate skit ideas.
 If you have some students who are dramatic, they may be able to take a simple concept and improvise.
 For example, you might tell them that two friends are arguing and just see where they take it.